Introduction

 for the gory details.
 Here's an example:

-"%IOSUNITYBUILDER_PATH%\upload.cmd" "C:\Users\Pierre-Marie Baty\Desktop\AngryBots\Packages\AngryBots.ipa" -identity "my_certificate.cer:private_key.key:MySecretPassPhrase" -provision "C:\path\to\provisioning-profile.mobileprovision" -asclogin "your@email" -ascpassword "AppStoreSecretPassword"
+"%UNITYBUILDER_PATH%\upload.cmd" "C:\Users\Pierre-Marie Baty\Desktop\AngryBots\Packages\AngryBots.ipa" -identity "distribution.cer:private.key:MySecretPassPhrase" -provision "App_Store_distribution.mobileprovision" -asclogin "your@apple-id.email" -ascpassword "AppStoreSecretPassword"

 This command line re-signs then uploads the AngryBots.ipa file to App Store Connect.